-Xenophon Peters, a founding partner at Las Vegas-based law firm Peters and Associates, has seen a roughly 20 percent increase in bankruptcy filings in the last couple of years.
+Xenophon Peters, a founding partner at Las Vegas-based law firm PandA Law, has seen a roughly 20 percent increase in bankruptcy filings in the last couple of years.

 He said a majority of bankruptcy filings in Las Vegas were mortgage-related only 10 years ago, but a new offender has emerged in the valley.
 Today, more than half the filings Peters sees are related to credit card debt.